XML — the Slower, Larger, and More Complicated Option for Today’s Apps

 XML has a solid foothold in enterprises today.
 Stability and versioning are essential in the enterprise space, and they will continue to pay the extra overhead and cost of XML over JSON.
 In return, they will get extra power and extensibility.
 Enterprises are already invested in the tools and systems to deal with both the complexity and overhead of XML.
 They also have existing data in this format that is harder to move forward.

 One of the areas expected to grow very fast over the next decade is the Internet of Things.
 These are typically devices that do not have a lot of computing power or performance.
 However, they are connected to the internet, and they provide and consume data.
-Examples of these devices include thermostats, monitoring, and security devices, as well as refrigerators, televisions, and lights.
+These devices include thermostats, monitoring and security appliances, and refrigerators, televisions, and lights.